Daniel Hale

-Daniel Everette Hale (born 1987/1988) is an American whistleblower and former National Security Agency (NSA) intelligence analyst who sent classified information about drone warfare to the press.
+Daniel Everette Hale (born August 1, 1987) is an American whistleblower and former National Security Agency (NSA) intelligence analyst who sent classified information about drone warfare to the press.
 Hale served in the United States Air Force 2009–2013 before joining the National Security Agency and leaking classified documents to The Intercept.
 In 2021, he pled guilty to retaining and transmitting national defense information and was sentenced to 45 months in prison.
-As of October 2021, he was incarcerated at United States Penitentiary, Marion, Illinois, with a scheduled release date of July 5, 2024.
+He was incarcerated at United States Penitentiary, Marion, Illinois.
+He was released on July 5, 2024.

 Government service

 Hale served in the United States Air Force from July 2009 to July 2013.
 He was an enlisted airman.
 In 2013, he was assigned to the NSA and the Joint Special Operations Command at Bagram Airfield, the largest U.S. military base in Afghanistan, where he helped identify targets for assassination.

+Leaks to The Intercept

 In February 2014, after leaving the Air Force and becoming a contractor at the National Geospatial-Intelligence Agency, Hale leaked 17 classified documents to The Intercept.
 The documents contained details about U.S. kill lists and civilian casualties of drone strikes, and in some cases revealed actions that, if proven, would amount to war crimes.
-The documents formed the basis of a series of articles, the "Drone Papers", published by The Intercept in October 2015.

-Marjorie Cohn writing for Truthout reported that, "During one five-month period during January 2012 to February 2013, nearly 90 percent of those killed by drone strikes were not the intended target ...
-But civilian bystanders were nonetheless classified as 'enemies killed in action' unless proven otherwise."
+Over one five-month period covered by the documents, nearly 90 percent of the people killed in U.S. drone strikes were not the intended targets.
+In an article published by Truthout, Marjorie Cohn wrote that "civilian bystanders were nonetheless classified as 'enemies killed in action' unless proven otherwise."
+The documents formed the basis of a series of articles, the Drone Papers, published by The Intercept in October 2015.

+Hale also leaked unclassified guidelines for the US terror watch list.
+People whose names appeared in the US No Fly List were able to use the guidelines to request their removal from the list.